toniov/es-builder/README.md

 es-builder> .exit
 ```

-Copy the result above and paste it in your curl search request
+Copy the result above and paste it in your curl search request:

 ```zsh
 $ curl -XGET 'http://localhost:9200/games/dreamland/_search' -d'